nasa-jpl-memex/memex-explorer/README.md

 Memex Explorer is a web application that provides easy-to-use interfaces for gathering, analyzing, and graphing web crawl data.

 # Local Development
+To setup your machine, you will need Anaconda or Miniconds installed.
+Miniconda is a smaller version of Anaconda which does not come with the many scientific packages that Anaconda offers.
+Install Anaconda from http://continuum.io/downloads or Miniconda from http://conda.pydata.org/miniconda.html

 Clone the repository and `cd memex-explorer/source`.
 Run the following commands:
 ```
 $ ./app_setup.sh && source activate memex && supervisord